The people pray for strength and guidance. They should pray for the mercy of a swift death, for I have seen what the darkness hides.

 The Dark Thralls.
 Part of their transformation spell involves having long metal spikes shoved into their spines (which Abd al-Hazir comments on at one point) and their final form is a twisted, mutated monstrosity.

 The Tormented Stingers are actually human sacrifices.
-As Cain notes:

-The demons twist their victims into the Stingers' distinctive forms by slicing open their chests and viciously mutilating their legs.
+Cain: The demons twist their victims into the Stingers' distinctive forms by slicing open their chests and viciously mutilating their legs.
 Maddened by pain, these creatures can poison their prey with a single strike.

 Bond Villain Stupidity: Azmodan announces the location of his assault to Leah in a dream, for no real reason other than to gloat.
 The result?
 The assault is stopped cold by a garrison of 1000 men, and then turned back in record speed by the forewarned Hero.
 The invasion literally doesn't even make it out of sight of Arreat Crater.